NYUAD-IM/Software-Art-Image/Assignments.md

 * **write-up**: explain your creative process, your inspirations and your decision to stop at a certain point. are you satisfied with the work (it's ok not to be)? did you achieve what you expected? did you end up somewhere unexpected?

 ### Deliverables
-* Link to source code and writeup in the [Assignments Spreadsheet](https://docs.google.com/spreadsheets/d/1953XkJildcOiyC_uGXBOlSoccpUdgy9kgfWEb5nNUgE/edit?usp=sharing)
+* Link to source code and writeup submitted via Brightspace->Assignments->Assignment 2
 * Include at least 2 images in your writeup
 * Record a video from your app and upload to Vimeo/YouTube/etc or Google Drive.
 Provide a link to the video (or embed it) in the writeup